 One of the benefits Galveston provides its visitors is a rich culture steeped in history, especially since Galveston was a popular port for immigrants fleeing to the U.S. in the 1800s.
 In fact, Galveston was dubbed as the “Ellis Island” of the south.

 Disclaimer: This post contains affiliate links which we could earn a commission from.

 However, the downside to using the Galveston cruise port is that getting there can be difficult.
-The only airport in Galveston doesn’t host commercial flights, so if you’re flying in your only options are either the Hobby airport or George Bush Intercontinental, both of which are in Houston and at least an hour away.
+The Galveston TX airport doesn’t host commercial flights, so if you’re flying in your only options are either the Hobby airport or George Bush Intercontinental, both of which are in Houston and at least an hour away.